-Among these steps, it is also important that residents and employees have training and practice for how to handle building fires.
+It is also important that residents and employees have training and practice for how to handle building fires.
 OSHA recommends that building operators conduct fire drills to prepare civilians on how to handle fire emergencies.

 Why You Need an Experienced Team on Your Side

 Evacuation plans are created to help individuals prepare for an emergency.
 It is the responsibility of an owner or building manager to make sure there is a strategy in place to help people safely exit a burning structure.
 However, if they do not have one, this is a sign of negligence.
 By not having proper training or information on how to handle a fire, civilians can be unduly hurt.
 If you or a loved one has been injured because your building did not have the proper evacuation plan, you may have grounds to file a lawsuit.
-At Wyatt Law Firm, our San Antonio building fire attorneys have extensive experience dealing with such injury cases.
+At Wyatt Law Firm, our building fire attorneys have extensive experience dealing with such injury cases.
 For a free consultation, contact us today!